 - Satisfactory academic progress is necessary to become a Central Coast College graduate.
 The following applies to all students enrolled at Central Coast College: - Maximum time frame is the maximum amount of time that a student is permitted to work towards a credential.
 This period is equal to 1.5 times the standard program length.
-The maximum time frame is based on the length of the program measured in credit hours. - Satisfactory Academic Progress is measured in increments of 50% of the program measured in credit hours for nine-month programs. - Satisfactory Academic Progress (SAP) is measured in increments of 25%, 50%, 75%, 100% of the program measured in credit hours for programs longer than nine months. - Vocational Nursing, Satisfactory Academic Progress is measured in increments of 450; 900; 1,259; 1,530 of the program measured in scheduled hours. - Students must have earned a minimum of 67% of attempted credits (quantitative) for credit hour programs or 80% Attendance for Vocational Nursing Programs and must have earned at least 70% (2.0), 75% (2.5) for Vocational Nursing, CGPA (qualitative) at each evaluation point. - Failure to meet Satisfactory Academic Standards at an evaluation point will result in the student being placed on "Warning".
+The maximum time frame is based on the length of the program measured in credit hours. - Satisfactory Academic Progress is measured in increments of 50% of the program measured in credit hours for nine-month programs. - Satisfactory Academic Progress (SAP) is measured in increments of 25%, 50%, 75%, 100% of the program measured in credit hours for programs longer than nine months. - Satisfactory Academic Progress is measured in increments of 450; 900; 1,215; 1,530 of the program's scheduled hours for the 1,530 clock hour Vocational Nursing program. - Satisfactory Academic Progress is measured in increments of 450; 900; 1,259; 1,679 of the program's scheduled hours for the 1,679 clock hour Vocational Nursing program. - Students must have earned a minimum of 67% of attempted credits (quantitative) for credit hour programs or 80% Attendance for Vocational Nursing Programs and must have earned at least 70% (2.0), 75% (2.5) for Vocational Nursing, CGPA (qualitative) at each evaluation point. - Failure to meet Satisfactory Academic Standards at an evaluation point will result in the student being placed on "Warning".
 If at the end of the warning period, the student meets both quantitative and qualitative requirements, student will be re-instated to Satisfactory Academic Progress.
 (If Title IV, for the warning period student will still be eligible for Title IV funds for that one payment period.
 Financial Aid Warning is assigned without an appeal or action by the students.) - Failure to meet satisfactory academic progress requirements during the "Warning" period will result in the student being placed on "Probation".
 (If Title IV, student may appeal unsatisfactory academic progress.
 If appeal is denied student will not be eligible for Title IV Funds and will need to make other payment arrangements.
 If appeal is approved probation will continue and Title IV Funds eligibility will not be interrupted.) - Failure to meet the Satisfactory Academic Progress requirements during the "Probation" period will result in the student being terminated. - For the effect of repeated courses and withdrawal on the SAP calculation, See Course Repetitions and Withdrawals.